evabihari/bgg_feed/README.md

 Try to use: `pdftotext input_pdf output_file -table`

+Table is not available until Sept

 Write a parser which will pull information from this sheet might be interesting for us.
 7. Unicode not supported for Riak keys -> find out a method to convert Publisher names to a string which does not contain unicode char's. (need to be done on the parsing side (Erlang) and the google docs handling (Python) side as well

+   -DONE
+   Idea:
+   1. We should URL encode the Publisher name and use that one for key! - not working special chars remained in teh string + url encoding resulted different string in Python and Erlang
+   2. Remove non_asscii characters from the name when creating the key -> this is now working!
+Problem can be if a Publisher name will contain only non-ASCII chars (ex.
+Japaneese nam)
 8. try to find a solution making sure google sheet will be user friendly (format, etc)